Fifty Nights Under the Stars

 Minnesota has some of the darkest—and most beautiful—night skies on the planet.
 But it can be hard to find a naturally dark night sky for observing night sky objects.
 During a summer 2020 residency, Mike Shaw spent 50 nights under the stars, visiting urban, rural, and wilderness sites across the state to capture these stunning nightscapes.
 From the glittering Milky Way arching over Split Rock Lighthouse to the rare Comet NEOWISE passing above wetlands near the Twin Cities, these images reveal an important state resource—our dark night skies.
 Shaw’s project demonstrates how stray light from cities and towns affects what we can see in our night skies, and proposes we can do more to protect Minnesota’s nightscapes for future generations.

-To view this exhibition, click on the tabs lower on the page.
-Visit us when we reopen to see this exhibit in person!
+To view this exhibition, click on the tabs lower on the page or visit us to see this exhibit in person!

 Astrophotographer Mike Shaw prepares his camera for a night of imaging under the stars.
 Mike Shaw Photography